AckeeDevOps/helmer-gke/README.md

-# Helmer: a dogsbody for Helm deployment on GKE
+# Helmer: a dogsbody for Helm deployments on GKE

 This simple image is meant to be executed in CI/CD environments in the grand finale when you want to deploy your Helm chart to GKE.